 Supplies rushed to communities isolated by Helene as death toll rises to nearly 100

 PERRY, Fla.
-(AP) — North Carolina officials pledged to get more water and other supplies to flood-stricken areas by Monday after Hurricane Helene left a trail of destruction across the U.S. Southeast and the death toll from the storm rose to nearly 100.
+(AP) — A crisis unfolded in Asheville as officials pledged to get more water, food and other supplies to flood-stricken areas without power and cellular service Monday, days after Hurricane Helene ripped across the U.S. Southeast.
+The death toll from the storm approached 100.

 At least 91 people across several states were killed.
 A North Carolina county that includes the mountain city of Asheville reported 30 people killed.